The New Zealand Geographic Board Ngā Pou Taunaha o Aotearoa (NZGB) is made up of 10 members.

 - Federated Mountain Clubs

-- New Zealand Geographical Society
+- The New Zealand Geographical Society

 - Te Rūnanga o Ngāi Tahu

-- Minister of Māori Development
+- The Minister for Māori Development

-- Minister for Land Information
+- The Minister for Land Information

 - Local Government New Zealand.

-- Mark Dyer, Surveyor-General, Chairperson
+- Anselm Haanen, Surveyor-General, Chairperson

 - Jenni Vernon – nominated by the Minister for Land Information